Benchokz/nodejs-on-ec2/README.md

 # Node Hello World

-Simple node.js app that serves "Ebuka lives in a twilight world!"
+Simple node.js app that serves "We live in a twilight world!"

 Great for testing simple deployments on Cloud